 What Is Raw Kombucha?

 When you think of raw foods, you may imagine sushi, carpaccio or steak tartare.
 These raw dishes are considered delicacies and people spend a pretty penny to get the best.
 But what about raw kombucha?
-What is it and is it safe?
+What is raw kombucha, and is it safe?

 Raw vs. Pasteurized

-Every manufacturer, even home brew makers, create kombucha in their own way after including the basic ingredients necessary for brewing, namely water, tea, sugar, and yeast/bacteria (also known as a SCOBY or starter).
-Traditional kombucha, however, the kind that may date back thousands of years, is made adhering to a precise process and a mixture of certain ingredients.
-Since kombucha is, at its core, fermented tea, keeping the beneficial bacteria that is created alive and well is part of the process.
+Every kombucha brewer, from large-scale manufacturers to small-batch home brewers, starts with the same basic ingredients necessary for brewing: water, tea, sugar, and yeast/bacteria (also known as a SCOBY or starter).
+Traditional raw kombucha — the kind that may date back thousands of years — is made by adhering to a precise process and a mixture of certain ingredients.
+Since kombucha is, at its core, fermented tea, keeping the beneficial bacteria that are created during fermentation alive and well is an essential part of the process.

-Here’s where things can go in a different direction: if the brew is heated above a certain temperature during the fermentation process, the beneficial colonies of bacteria are killed along with the harmful colonies of bacteria.
+Here’s where brewing methods can sometimes vary: if the brew is heated above a certain temperature during the fermentation process, the beneficial colonies of bacteria are killed along with the harmful colonies of bacteria.
 Commercial orange juice, for instance, is almost always pasteurized by heating it to a high temperature for a short time to kill any pathogens that may be present.
-For many kombucha drinkers, the colonies of beneficial bacteria are precisely why they choose kombucha over other beverages.
+However, for many kombucha drinkers, the colonies of beneficial bacteria are precisely why they choose kombucha over other beverages.

 Is Raw Kombucha Safe?

 Raw kombucha is safe to drink, just as yogurts, kefir and sauerkraut are safe to eat.
-There is a caveat: doctors typically advise pregnant patients to avoid unpasteurized products.
+There is a caveat: some doctors may advise pregnant patients to avoid unpasteurized products.
 While the risk for consuming harmful bacteria in raw kombucha is extremely low, some doctors still list it as one of many products to avoid during pregnancy.
 That being said, many pregnant women choose to continue enjoying their favorite raw foods, like sushi – so there’s an element of personal risk assessment there too.